 The Board is currently composed of 9 Directors, 7 of whom are independent Directors as defined in NI 58-101.
-Two of the present Directors, James Shepard and Mack Singleton, are members of senior management and therefore are not considered to be independent for this purpose.
-Another Director, Mr. Peter Bentley, who was previously President and CEO of the Company, does not currently exercise management functions as Chairman of the Board and has not been a member of management of the Company since 1997, and is therefore considered to be an independent Director.
+One of the present Directors, James Shepard, is a member of senior management and therefore is not considered to be independent for this purpose.
+Mr. Shepard is the President and CEO of the Company.
+Mr. Singleton was the former President and CEO of New South and retired on September 30, 2009.
+Therefore he is also not considered an independent director.
+Mr. Cliff, Chairman of the Company, does not exercise any management functions and is considered to be an independent director.
 No current independent Director has entered into any contracts with the Company, received remuneration from the Company in excess of Director's compensation or worked for the Company in the last 5 years other than Mr. Pinette, a Director, who worked as a consultant with the Company in 2007 and received consulting fees.
 This consulting relationship was terminated and will not be renewed as long as Mr. Pinette is a Director.
 The Board has provided a means whereby individual Directors may engage outside advisors at the expense of the Company in appropriate circumstances.
-In 2008, no advisors were engaged on behalf of individual Directors.
-Of the 9 individuals proposed as nominees for election as Directors at the Meeting, 7 are considered to be independent as defined in NI 58-101.
+In 2010, no advisors were engaged on behalf of individual Directors.

+Of the 9 individuals proposed as nominees for election as Directors at the Meeting, 8 are considered to be independent as defined in NI 58-101.
+Mr. Shepard has decided to retire as the President and CEO and as a director, effective at the Meeting.